flaneurette/Artisan/README.md

 # Artisan
 Artisan is a simple yet complete modern shopping cart software, specifically engineered for Artisans who want to sell their products online.
-The dashboard is intuitive and easy to use.
+The dashboard is intuitive and easy to use, and also comes with a default Artisan storefront.

 <img src="https://github.com/flaneurette/Artisan/blob/main/assets/images/demo-artisan.png" />